 Our society places high esteem on licensed medical and clinical practitioners, doctors especially.
 Traditionally, doctors have acted and been treated as the ultimate authority on anything medical concerning our bodies.
 We visit the hospital or the doctor’s office and then follow the recommended course of treatment, often without question.
 But something changes when our general practitioner pulls out a prescription pad and puts us on a drug; more specifically, a drug that will create a dependency and sometimes will be recommended for a lifetime.

 Is this an abuse of power: Perhaps on both patient and practitioner.

 Patients Need to Own their Mental Health

 We have been taught to take the advice of our doctor without question, which can lead to problems.
 Doctors today make it a practice of handing out medications liberally without much investigation, education, or collaboration with the patient.

 Statistics show the use of psychiatric medication is steadily on the rise.
 According to a report released by the National Center for Health Statistics (NCHS), the rate of antidepressant use in this country increased by almost 400 percent, between 1988–1994 and 2005–2008.
-And according to America’s State of Mind report, data shows that use of atypical antipsychotics in adults has soared over the decade, up more than 3.5 times, from 2001‐2010.
+And according to published reports on adult use of antipsychotics, data shows that use of atypical antipsychotics in adults has soared over the decade, up more than 3.5 times, from 2001‐2010.

-As the numbers of psychiatric medications being prescribed in the United States continues to grow, our awareness and self-advocacy will need to grow along side.
+As the number of psychiatric medications being prescribed in the United States continues to grow, our awareness and self-advocacy will need to grow alongside.
 Patients cannot afford to blindly follow the advice of doctors any longer.
 Rather, they should question, investigate, and empower within to make the right choices for themselves and their loved ones.
 Every mental health treatment should be made with the patient, not on their behalf.
-By implementing this collaborative approach to healing model, we can receive the care we need while feeling supported, respected, and heard.
+By implementing this collaborative approach to healing models, we can receive the care we need while feeling supported, respected, and heard.
 As it should be.